 Multimedia messaging services (MMS) is the feature that allows you to attach files, images, videos, emojis, or even a website link to your text message.
 Text communication for law firms provides the ability to share images, videos, documents, and even PDF files.
 This useful function helps both parties gather necessary information instantaneously, which can help you reach resolutions efficiently.
 As a lawyer, you need prompt answers to your questions, with MMS, you can also easily send court date reminders, share documents, and schedule appointments between you and your client.

 - Multimedia messaging services (MMS) is offered from text messaging, allowing you and your client to share files, images, videos, and more.

 - MMS is useful as a lawyer to receive prompt answers from your clients to gather necessary information.

 Texting provides a written record

 Throughout your client communications, you might need to refer to older conversations.
 A text message service provides a written record that can help new team members understand the history of communication.

 With CloudLex’s Client Messenger, everything is confidential.
-This practice management software provides easy retrieval and ensures that important case or contact information, such as court dates or phone numbers, doesn’t fall through the cracks.
+This plaintiff personal injury case management software provides easy retrieval and ensures that important case or contact information, such as court dates or phone numbers, doesn’t fall through the cracks.
 Your conversations will also be organized into matter-specific threads, complete with timelines.Try it for yourself today—book a free CloudLex demo here.